 About the Point Lepreau Nuclear Generating Station

 The Point Lepreau Nuclear Generating Station is a 660 megawatt (net) nuclear generating station and a base load contributor to the New Brunswick electrical grid.
 It is a major component of NB Power’s generating assets and contributes to NB Power sourcing approximately 80 per cent of the electricity used in New Brunswick from clean, renewable or non-emitting sources.
-In 2022/23, it represented approximately 33 per cent of the total net generation from NB Power generating stations, with a net capacity factor of approximately 57 per cent.
+In 2022/23, it represented approximately 33 per cent of the total net generation from NB Power generating stations.